Japan Nike ad on bullying, racism sparks hot online response

 The commercial, "Keep Moving: Yourself, the Future," released on Nov 30, shows several teen girls bullied in school over their race or other differences, but who ultimately find confidence through soccer prowess.

-The video, viewed 14.1 million times on Nike Japan's Twitter feed by noon (0300 GMT) Wednesday, had racked up 63,000 likes but also a cascade of critical comments from many who vowed never to buy Nike products again.
+The video, viewed 14.1 million times on Nike Japan's Twitter feed by noon Wednesday (11am Singapore time), had racked up 63,000 likes but also a cascade of critical comments from many who vowed never to buy Nike products again.

 "Nowadays, you often see one or two people of different nationalities going to school perfectly peacefully.
 The one that's prejudiced is Nike," wrote one user named "hira1216".